mfridman/buildversion/README.md

 ## But why?

-I've ended up copying this code across a few projects, so I decided to make it a package.
+I've ended up copying this simple function across a few projects, so I decided to make it a package.

 The `New` function returns the version string from the [BuildInfo](https://pkg.go.dev/runtime/debug#BuildInfo), if available. **It will always return a non-empty string.**

-- If the version is explicitly set, it returns the string as is.
+- If the version arg is not empty, it returns the string as is.
 Useful for setting the version at build time.
-For example, `-ldflags "-X 'main.version=1.2.3'"` and just passing the version string to this function.
+For example, `-ldflags "-X 'main.version=1.2.3'"` and pass the main.version string to the `buildversion.New()` function.

 - If the build info is not available, it returns `devel`.
 This can happen if the binary was built without module support, if the Go version is too old or `-buildvcs=false` was set.